 There are no effective medical treatments for FECD.
 The most effective treatment has been corneal transplantation, aimed at replacing the damaged cornea with an undamaged donor cornea, and FECD is the most common indication for corneal transplantation.
 Over a period of some years the transplantation technique has been improved so that only the posterior part of the cornea, to the inside, has to be replaced, rather than the entire thickness of cornea.
 The most refined operation involves transplanting only Descemet’s membrane and the associated endothelial cells, having first removed an area of the patient’s own uneven membrane.
 This is a procedure called Descemet Membrane Endothelial Keratoplasty (DMEK) and requires a surgeon with considerable skill and training.
 DMEK may sometimes be delayed in patients with FECD and mild visual impairment because of the cost and shortage of availability of donor corneas, and concerns about the risks of transplantation, which may include graft inversion, detachment or failure, as well as the rarer risk of rejection.

-Recently, a simpler procedure has been proposed for some patients, in which the affected area at the back of the cornea is removed, a procedure known as descemetorhexis, but no transplant is performed.
+Recently, a simpler procedure than DMEK has been proposed for some patients with FECD.
+The affected area on the inside of the cornea is removed, a procedure known as descemetorhexis, but no transplant is performed.
 Instead, the operated area is allowed to heal by the migration of remaining endothelial cells from surrounding areas.
 The main advantage of the procedure is that there are no risks related to the graft, and because no donor cornea is required, it may be possible for the operation to be performed earlier in the course of the disease.
 The main disadvantage is the time that it takes for the endothelial cells to migrate and heal the cornea, and for vision to be restored.
-If ripasudil can be shown to speed the rate of healing of the cornea by increasing the rate of cell migration, and lead to an increase in the number of cells, then it may improve the utility of descemetorhexis as a treatment for FECD, and help slow the rate of the underlying corneal dystrophy.
+If ripasudil can be shown to speed the rate of healing of the cornea by increasing the rate of cell migration, and lead to an increase in the number of cells, then it may improve the utility of descemetorhexis as a treatment for FECD, and help slow the progress of the underlying corneal dystrophy.

 What trials are running with ripasudil?